-Athens is the only European capital where vineyards and wineries lie within a stone’s throw from the city?
+Athens, Greece is the only European capital where vineyards and wineries lie within a stone’s throw from the city?
 Did you know that this region is the birthplace of the renowned retsina wine?
 Let the aroma take you through memorable wine routes in one of the world’s oldest grapevine plantations.
 Try old classic or new labels in the cellars of local wineries.
 Feel the sweet euphoria that lives in the magical world of wine.

 Attica is a region favoured with a great climate for winemaking.
 The winters are mild, the hours of sunshine many, the local summer winds (meltemia) and the sea breeze lower the temperature in the summer.
 As a result, there are the ideal conditions for viticulture.
 6,500 ha of grapevine fields, modern wineries that respect the age-old winemaking tradition and indigenous superior quality varieties.
 The history of the Attican vineyards goes hand in hand with good quality, and modern technology helps enhance the production of fine wines.
 The wineries are open to visitors for a tour around and some sampling before selection and purchase.